cr4yfish/nemmy/README.md

 * Think about making a native app

 ## License
 I'm going to keep it simple.
+These rules apply to this repo and all forks/clones.

 ### What you can do
 * Fork this repo